cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-checkra1n-atv/ra1n-chromeos.md

 1. Run the `checkra1n` binary in the terminal using `TERM=linux sudo checkra1n`
     - You may need to run `sudo chmod a+x /usr/local/bin/checkra1n` if the binary doesn't run
+    - If you're on tvOS 14.6 or later, you will need to head into `Options`, then enable the `Allow Untested Versions` option once it runs
 1. Click `Start` and follow all onscreen prompts
 1. You will now be presented with instructions in how to reboot your device into <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>, click `Start` to begin
     - Follow the instructions until your device shows a black screen